- Activity Level: moderate

 Due to their intelligence, curiosity and outgoing nature, the OE Sheepdog requires stimulation.
 This makes them especially good at agility, flyball, and other herding-type activities.
 Although the Old English Sheepdog can overheat pretty quickly, they are sturdy in very cold weather.

-The Old English Sheepdog is a healthy breed, but they can be susceptible to certain diseases.
-The OE Sheepdog is a large dog breed, and therefore, particularly susceptible to hip dysplasia, a condition whereby the thigh bone doesn’t fit properly into the hip joint.
+The Old English Sheepdog is a generally healthy breed, but they can be susceptible to certain diseases.
+The OE Sheepdog is a large dog breed, and therefore, particularly susceptible to hip dysplasia, a condition where the thigh bone doesn’t fit properly into the hip joint.
 They can also experience eye and ear problems, such as cataracts, progressive retinal atrophy, which is a gradual deterioration of the retina, and deafness.
+Responsible breeders will screen their dogs for genetic disorders to ensure healthy puppies, so don’t be afraid to talk to the breeder about the genetic history of the parents and to ask to see relevant health clearances.

 Setting aside the time-consuming commitment required to groom the Old English Sheepdog, these dogs are beloved by their owners as the quintessential “man’s best friend.”
 The OE Sheepdog is a spectacular family dog.
 They are friendly, outgoing, warm-hearted, comical, and well-behaved, after being relatively easily trained.
-They are a good fit for owners of all experience levels.
+They are highly trainable and eager to please, which makes them a good fit for owners of all experience levels.
 As long as their owner understands what’s involved with keeping that enormous, shaggy coat clean and neat, the owner experience is a loving bond that lasts a lifetime.

 They require daily brushing and routine searches for matted hair that can lead to skin problems.
 They also need to be bathed fairly frequently; experts suggest at least every 6 to 8 weeks.
 Bathing a 100-pound dog about eight times a year is a challenge, indeed.
 Another issue is drool.
 The Old English Sheepdog drools on its heavy beard, staining the fur and making it look, well, pretty gross.

-The Old English Sheepdog is a large breed of significant weight.
-Males weigh between 80 and 100 pounds, while females weight between 60 and 85 pounds.
-There is usually about a one to two inch difference between males and females, where the range in height is from 21 to 22 inches.
+The Old English Sheepdog is a large dog breed of significant weight.
+Males weigh between 80 and 100 pounds, while females weigh between 60 and 85 pounds.
+There is usually about a one to two-inch difference between males and females, where the range in height is from 21 to 22 inches.

 The Old English Sheepdog has a supporting role in Disney’s The Little Mermaid and 101 Dalmatians.
 In The Little Mermaid, Prince Eric’s dog is an Old English Sheepdog named Max.
 In 101 Dalmatians, an OE Sheepdog named Colonel assists with the rescue of the Dalmatian puppies.